 The program for the PhD culminates in a final public oral examination in defense of the dissertation.
 This examination usually occurs during the period specified in the University calendar for graduate examinations during the latter part of the semester in which the student plans to receive the degree.
 A Request for Final Examination must be filed approximately three weeks before the scheduled examination.
 If the originally filed Plan of Study requires modification, an Application for Change in Plan of Study must accompany the request.
-See "Thesis and Dissertation" for preparation and formatting guidelines: (https://www.grad.uiowa.edu/theses-and-dissertations).
+See "Thesis and Dissertation" for preparation and formatting guidelines: (Formatting Your Thesis | Graduate College - The University of Iowa (uiowa.edu)).